elizavetasemenova/hugoblogdown/content/authors/admin/_index.md

 In 2019 I completed a PhD in Epidemiology at the Swiss TPH, where I worked on modelling of point patterns using Log-Gaussian Cox Process and detection of hotspots on gridded surfaces.

 I am also passionate about community building, diversity and inclusion.
-I have initiated and participated in a number of outreach activities, creating equitable access and opportunties in education, research and technology. research.creating opportunities in technology and research for
+I have initiated and participated in a number of outreach activities, creating equitable access and opportunties in education, research and technology.

 {{< icon name="download" pack="fas" >}} Download my [resumé](uploads/resume.pdf).